-Evelyn Steppig was born with a condition called omphalocele, a birth defect of the abdominal wall.
+Evelyn was born with a condition called omphalocele, a birth defect of the abdominal wall.
 She spent the first eight months of her life at Children’s Hospital Colorado, with seven of those months in the Neonatal Intensive Care Unit (NICU).

 When Salem was just 13 weeks pregnant, an ultrasound detected a fetal anomaly.
 At 16 weeks, after more tests, doctors discovered that the baby had a giant omphalocele, a condition in which her bowels, liver and part of her stomach were growing in a sac on the outside of her body.

-After much soul searching, Salem and her husband Harlan realized that it all would work out and that they were going to enjoy the time they could have with their daughter.
+After much soul searching, Salem and her husband, Harlan, realized that it all would work out and that they were going to enjoy the time they could have with their daughter.
 They also felt lucky to find out this information early enough to process and to learn how to best take care of their precious baby.

-Salem was scheduled for a C-section, but because she ended up in early stages of labor and the doctors knew labor would endanger Evelyn, they delivered earlier than expected.
+Salem was scheduled for a cesarean section, but because she ended up in early stages of labor and the doctors knew labor would endanger Evelyn, they delivered earlier than expected.
 Evelyn arrived at 35 ½ weeks and, unexpectedly, the sac holding her organs ruptured – which meant she needed surgery immediately to start putting her organs back into her body.

 “She was born with all her organs on the outside because her personality was too big to fit them all inside,” Salem now jokes.

 Evelyn went on to have seven surgeries within three weeks to enclose her organs.